UniversitaDellaCalabria/uniCMS/docs/source/contents/how_it_works.rst

 | 2          | pub placeholder | the third ordered by "order" |
 +------------+-----------------+------------------------------+

+A PublicationPlaceHolder would take also a specialized template, this would let the users to introduce their own style and way to specialize the representation of the contents taken from a publication.
+For example a template that takes a publication objects che decide how and what render from: title, subheading, content, related objects ...

-This means that the placeholder space will be filled by the publications related to a page, according to its ordering, the first placeholder will render the first content, the second the second and so on.
+Finally a placeholder space will be filled by publications related to a page, according to its ordering, the first placeholder will render the first content, the second the second and so on.
 This approach allows a one-page template designer to arrange placeholders